TENDE: Transfer Entropy Neural Diffusion Estimation: Implementation details

 \section{Implementation details}

 \paragraph{Unique denoising network.} For the implementation of TENDE, we adopt the Variance Preserving Stochastic Differential Equation framework \citep{song2020score}.
 The latter perturbs the data using an SDE parameterized by a drift $f_t$ and a diffusion coefficient $g_t$.
 Following \citet{e26040320}, we amortize the learning of all required parametric scores by using a single denoising score network.
-This network accepts $X, Y$, and $Z$ constructed as described in \Secref{sec:te_estimation_description}, the diffusion time $t^\star$, and an encoding per input, which is an element of $\{ -1, 0, 1\}$.
-Here $1$ indicates that the network will learn to approximate the score for the inputs with such codification; $0$ denotes that the network will treat the inputs with this encoding as conditioning signals, preserving their original values without diffusion.
-Finally, $-1$ indicates that the inputs with such an encoding will be disregarded for the computation of the score; the way to represent this in our score network is by setting to $0$ the value of the input that will be marginalized out.

 \paragraph{Training.} Training is carried out through a randomized procedure.
 At each step, one of the possible encodings, which represents one of the score denoising score functions required for the computation of TE (joint, conditional, or marginal), is chosen.
 These denoising score functions are learned by the unique score network following the procedure described above.
 In total, estimating TE requires estimating either two or three score functions, which is something we achieve with a single denoising score network.